 On the Internet, however, a different ethos prevails: Gaining web-traffic and selling dubious books, services, and supplements by confusing the public about ADHD.

-In other words, take a rogue neurologist who graduated medical school in 1961 and who is determined to turn ADHD treatment back to that time, add a high powered PR firm eager to make money for Harper Collins on this sham of a book, and you have an international online sensation.
-(Rupert Murdoch owns Harper Collins, through his News Corporation.)
+In other words, take a rogue neurologist —in this case, Saul—who graduated medical school in 1961 and who is determined to turn ADHD treatment back to that time.
+Add a high-powered PR firm eager to make money for Harper Collins on this sham of a book, and you have an international online sensation. (“Fox News” owner Rupert Murdoch also owns Harper Collins, through his News Corporation.
+Before it was even published in the U.S., there were foreign translations shipping.)

 These hucksters all claim to be “protecting the children.”
 Don’t be fooled.